9lynd/9lynd/README.md

 # Ali Mohamed | Software Engineer
-**Designing and Building Efficient Backend Systems**
+**Making sure things are backending**

 Software Engineer with a focus on building robust backend systems while developing a deeper understanding of how complex software operates at scale.
-The current phase of work centers on bridging practical development with a stronger grasp of underlying computing concepts — exploring how architecture, design, and system behavior connect to form efficient and reliable applications.
+The current phase of work centers on bridging practical development with a stronger grasp of underlying computing concepts, exploring how architecture, design, and system behavior connect to form efficient and reliable applications.
 The goal is to continuously refine both technical depth and problem-solving discipline through consistent learning and hands-on experimentation.

 ---